June '11

 Reporting differences between Server Logs and Javascript code

-The server web access log files contain a lot of interesting information: URL, Date & time, Referrer URL, Visitor IP, etc. but some reports in Piwik require the Javascript Tracking code to be processing.
+The server web access log files contain a lot of interesting information: URL, Date & time, Referrer URL, Visitor IP, etc. but some reports in Matomo require the Javascript Tracking code to be processing.

 Apache log import Performance

 Our tests, on a Intel Dual Core 2.5 Ghz, indicated that the script could parse 3000 lines per second on average (processing a single 300MB file with about 500,000 lines was performed under 3 minutes and generated about 21.000 visits and 71.000 actions).
-During this test, only 14% of log lines were actual Pageviews types requests tracked by Piwik.
+During this test, only 14% of log lines were actual Pageviews types requests tracked by Matomo.

 Important notes about performance: